How can we help?

 Required Minimum Payouts

-The IRS requires that members begin taking payouts from their Investment Plan account in the calendar year they reach age 72 or terminate employment, whichever is later (age 73 if the member reaches age 72 after December 31, 2022).
+The IRS requires that members begin taking payouts from their Investment Plan account in the calendar year they reach age 73 or terminate employment, whichever is later.
 These are known as required minimum distributions (RMDs).

 Members who are required to take an RMD will be notified by the Investment Plan Administrator in January of each year an RMD is required.